THE ROLE OF GENETICS

 Because at least 25% of individuals with HNPCC are not going to meet clinical criteria, ideally all colorectal cancers would undergo screening as described above.
 While clinical and pathology criteria of a tumor can be effective for determining who to test for HNPCC, other prediction models also exist.
 Details of the gene testing strategies for HNPCC are available in the references.

-- Are the cancers in my family related to a hereditary colorectal cancer syndrome?
+Are the cancers in a family related to a hereditary colorectal cancer syndrome?

-- Are there any other cancers or risks associated with my having a hereditary colorectal cancer syndrome?
+Are there any other cancers or risks associated with having a hereditary colorectal cancer syndrome?

-- When should I have my first colonoscopy and how often should I have them done?
+When should one have a first colonoscopy and how often should they be done?

-- Are there any other screening tests that I need and how often should I have them done?
+Are there any other screening tests needed and how often should they be done?

-- When should my family start colorectal cancer and any other screening?
+When should a family start colorectal cancer and any other screening?

-- Should I or my family have genetic counseling or be considered for genetic testing?
+Should an individual or family have genetic counseling or be considered for genetic testing?

 WHAT IS A COLON AND RECTAL SURGEON?